 SR 89A, also known as the Oak Creek Canyon Scenic Road, from Sedona to the top of the Mogollon Rim is a destination unto itself.

-Verde Lynx connects central Cottonwood with major employers along SR 89a and northern portions of SR 179 in Sedona.
+Verde Shuttle connects central Cottonwood with Sedona employers along SR 89a and northern portions of SR 179 in Sedona.

 Just Say YES to Roundabouts!

 Roundabouts slow traffic while allowing it to flow continuously through intersections.
 They potentially lead to less pollution, less noise and eliminate perpendicular/T-bone crashes.